-Curriculum and Instruction staff provide broad support services and professional development to all teachers and instructional assistants.
-This year's professional development included but was not limited to the following: instructional materials training, classroom management, standards- based instruction, standards-based grading, data teams, reading intervention, data management, assessment delivery, assessment design, technology, and social emotional learning.
-Due to the lack of district wide subs, a great deal of professional support was provided in small groups or 1 to 1 during prep times and after school.
+Due to the challenge of securing substitute teachers for trainings during the school day, a great deal of professional support was provided in small groups or 1 to 1 during prep times and after school.
 While this method of support is not typically cost effective, teachers have shared that the individualized support provided better "just in time" support that was particularly impactful.